Transport and removal of a passive tracer in porous media employing surface washing: Introduction

-The removal of a tracer from a porous medium represents a very rich problem space.
-For example the porous media may initially be dry or pre-wetted, which immediately introduces miscibility and wettability effects.
-Moreover, realistic cleaning scenarios often involve highly non-uniform initial tracer distributions, further expanding the relevant parameter space, and in many cases chemical reactions between the contaminant and the washing fluid, which add an additional layer of complexity.
-Even when restricting attention to a seemingly simple configuration in this work, the removal of a passive tracer from an initially saturated porous plate by a gravity-driven surface washing film, the process is not as simple and intuitive as it may seem.
-The experiment involves significant practical challenges including the difficulty of accurately monitoring the flow and achieving reproducible results, while the underlying transport processes involve an interplay between advection induced by gravity on the surface flow and within the porous plate, and diffusion within the porous substrate and from tracer-rich regions of the porous plate to the fresh washing film.
-Parameters such as film velocity, porous plate properties, initial conditions have a great influence on the observed dynamics.
-Understanding this process is essential not only for interpreting small-scale experimental results but also for designing larger scale trials that can be used for developing protocols and effective decontamination strategies for porous materials in various contexts.
+The removal of a tracer from a porous medium by surface washing constitutes a very rich and complex problem space.
+Both the fluid properties and the porous media characteristics play critical roles.
+For example, the porous medium may initially be dry or (partially) saturated with a fluid, which immediately introduces miscibility effects between tracer, pore fluid, and washing fluid and wettability effects with the porous medium.
+Realistic cleaning scenarios often involve highly non-uniform initial tracer distributions, further expanding the parameter space of the problem.
+Additional complexities arise from chemical reactions between the contaminant and the washing fluid, variations in pore size and tortuosity, heterogeneities in material permeability, the presence of surface roughness, and boundary effects at edges or interfaces.
+Temperature gradients, evaporation, and phase changes within the porous medium can also influence transport, making even seemingly simple systems highly non-trivial to analyse experimentally, theoretically or numerically \cite{Ladd2021,Yang2024}.
+Even when focusing on the simple configuration studied in this work, the removal of a passive tracer with a known initial concentration distribution from an initially water-saturated porous plate with relatively uniform porosity $\por$ and permeability $\permeability$, using a controlled gravity-driven surface washing film, the process is not as simple and intuitive as it may seem.
+The experiment involves significant practical challenges including the difficulty of accurately monitoring the flow and achieving reproducible results, while the underlying transport processes involve an interplay between advection (induced by gravity on the surface flow and within the porous plate) and diffusion both within the porous substrate and into the fresh washing film from tracer-rich regions of the porous plate.
+Parameters such as film velocity, porous plate properties, and the initial conditions have a great influence on the observed dynamics.
+Understanding this process is essential not only for interpreting small-scale experimental results, but also for designing larger scale trials that can be used for developing protocols and effective cleaning and decontamination strategies for porous materials in various contexts.

 Details of the experimental method are presented in Sec.~\ref{sec:methods}, including the presentation of the experimental set-up and procedure, the characterisation of the porous plate, and the description of methods employed for data acquisition.
 In Sec.~\ref{sec:results}, the mechanisms governing the transport of a passive tracer out of the porous matrix are examined and a parametric study investigating the influence of key parameters on mass-transfer dynamics is presented.
 Finally, the main findings and conclusions are summarised in Sec.~\ref{sec:conslusions}.